Engineering Manager Interview Questions & Topics (2026)

 Engineering manager interviews are a different beast from individual contributor interviews.
 The technical bar remains high — you'll face system design and architectural questions — but the primary assessment is leadership: how you develop engineers, drive delivery, resolve conflict, and build culture.
-This guide covers the questions and frameworks that matter most at companies like Google, Meta, Anthropic, and OpenAI, from your management philosophy to handling underperformers.
+Topics covered in 2026 EM interviews span people management, technical leadership, delivery and execution, cross-functional collaboration, and hiring — with companies like Google, Meta, Anthropic, and OpenAI weighting each differently.
+This guide covers the questions and frameworks that matter most, from your management philosophy to handling underperformers.

 Engineering Manager Interview Questions